sarthology/moddoc/README.md

 ## Moddoc

-🐶 Best way to see Documention of Node Modules in your Project.
+🐶 Best way to see the Documentation of Node Modules in your Project.

 <div align="center"><img src="https://i.imgur.com/EQYQepd.png"></div>